 On seedlings, infected leaves first turn yellow to straw-colored and later wilt and die.
 On mature plants, the period of occurrence is mainly from tillering to panicle formation.
-Light green to grayish green, water-soaked streaks appear first on leaves.
+Light green to grayish-green, water-soaked streaks appears first on leaves.
 As they merge, they form larger yellowish lesions with uneven edges.
-Leaves become chlorotic and gradually wilt and die.
-In the final stage of infection, milky bacterial ooze can be observed dropping from the leaves.
-These drops can later dry up and leave a white encrustation.
+Leaves become yellow and gradually wilt and die.
+In the final stage of infection, milky bacterial ooze can be observed dripping from the leaves.
+These drops can later dry up and leave a white crust.
 This trait can help to distinguish this disease from the damage caused by some stem borers.
 Bacterial blight is one of the most serious diseases of rice.

 To this day, no biological products are commercially available to the control bacterial blight in rice.
 The application of products based on copper can help to alleviate or reduce the symptoms but will not control the disease.

 Always consider an integrated approach with preventive measures and biological treatments if available.
 To combat bacterial blight, the treatment of seeds with an authorized antibiotic plus copper oxychloride or copper sulfate has been recommended.
 The use of antibiotics is severely restricted in some countries, so please check the measures in force in your country.